bryanedds/Nu/Standard.md

 1) Use 4 spaces for indentation, not 2, nor 3. [*5 is right out.*](https://www.youtube.com/watch?v=xOrgLj9lOwk&t=1m48s)

 2) Use column 120 as the line length limit where practicable.
-Column 120 is not a hard limit, but is elegantly acheivable in most cases.
+Column 120 is not a hard limit, but is elegantly achievable in most cases.
 An exception to this rule is code that constructs error messages.

 3) Use the standard F\# naming conventions by -